Created before Nov 2016

 listed on Lima Stock Exchange & NYSE Euronext

-BCP is controlled by the Romero family through the Credicorp financial holding, which also includes Pacifico Insurance and Prima AFP (a Pension Fund), among others.
+Banco de Crédito del Peru is controlled by the Romero family through the Credicorp Financial Holding, which also includes Pacifico Insurance and Prima AFP (a Pension Fund), among others.

 Related Dodgy Deals